dbosak01/fetch/README.md

 Many R programs require multiple input datasets.
 The purpose of the **fetch** package is to make it easier to access multiple datasets from an R program.
-The package allows you to load function pointers to all the datasets in a directory, and then load each desired dataset as needed in your program.
+The package allows you to load a catalog of all the datasets in a directory, and then load each desired dataset as needed in your program.
 The method minimizes the memory used for the data.

 ### Installation